 Fax: (202) 512-7703

 Does GAO confirm receipt of submissions?

 Confirmation is sent to agencies for rules received by fax or e-mail.

 Please contact FedRules@gao.gov with questions about your submission.

-What congressional actions have been taken under the CRA?
+What congressional resolutions of disapproval have occurred under the CRA?

 What is the role of the Office of Management and Budget (OMB) under the CRA?